English 1 CP

 Length of Course: One Year Credits Earned: 1 Carnegie Unit

-Materials: Textbooks, 3-ring binder with dividers, loose-leaf paper, blue or black ink pens, pencils.
+Materials: Masks, Textbooks (provided) 3-ring binder with dividers, loose-leaf paper, blue or black ink pens, highlighters, pencils, pencil sharpeners.

 TEXTBOOK: Collections 9(HMH) & Holt McDougal Literature Grade 9